Argentine ant: Reproduction and seasonal colony trends

 Like workers in many other ant species, Argentine ant workers are unable to lay reproductive eggs but can direct the development of eggs in reproductive females; the production of males appears to be controlled by the amount of food available to the larvae.
-Argentine ant colonies almost invariably have many reproductive queens, as many as eight for every 1,000 workers.
+Argentine ant colonies almost invariably have many reproductive queens, as many as one queen for every 125 workers.

 The seasonal low occurs in mid-winter, when 90% of a representative colony consists of workers and the remainder of queens, and no reproductive activity and minimal birthing.
 Eggs are produced in late-winter, nearly all of which hatch into sexual forms by May(*).
 Mating occurs after the females emerge.
 Worker production increases steadily from mid-March(*) to October(*), after which their numbers are not replenished; thus, their numbers drop steadily over the winter months.

 ((*) Note that the information regarding the months May, March, and October in this paragraph, as well as the entire Month axis in the graph, are not worldwide correct, in particular in Southern hemisphere, due to the shift of six months in seasons between the two hemispheres.)

 Colonies in the Argentine ant's native habitat are kept within a range of ten to one hundred meters by colonies of interspecific and intraspecific rivals.
 As the colonies expand, they appear to form fluctuating territory borders, which contract and expand on a seasonal and conditional basis.
 There is an expansive push outward in the summer months, with a retreating motion in the winter.
 This has to do with soil moisture and temperature conditions.

 At the edges of these borders are either rival L. humile colonies or other obstacles that prevent further expansion, such as an inhospitable environment for nests.